diezcami/diezcami.github.io/resume.markdown

 notitle: true
 ---
 # Biography
 I’m a 20 year old university student taking up Computer Science in Manila.
 I love learning, building and doing just about anything with code.
-If I'm not programming, I'm probably studying for my university classes, tinkering my gadgets, taking a few [photos](http://diezcami.vsco.co), or painting.
+My favourite language is Go, which I use primarily to build my side projects alongside the iOS apps I develop in my spare time.
+If I'm not coding, I'm probably studying for my university classes, tinkering with my gadgets or taking a few [photos](http://diezcami.vsco.co).

 # Skills
-I spend most of my coding time either building something with Go, or learning iOS/OS X development.
-I use C++, Java and Python regularly in the context of school work and open source contributions, though I'm also experienced with and quickly adaptable to working with other languages and frameworks.
+I use Go, C++, Java and Python regularly in the context of general coding for my school work and open source contributions.
+I also use Swift daily in the context of iOS/OS X development, and am capable of designing, building and optimising apps.
+I'm also proficient in other programming languages and frameworks (particularly involving front-end and back-end development), though I don't use them on a daily basis.
+I'm also highly adaptable and capable of learning new languages.

 # Links
 <div style="text-align: left">